 Neck pain is a prevalent problem.
 The Cleveland Clinic reports that one out of three adults experiences neck pain at least once every year.
 An aching or stiff neck can have many potential causes.
 Understanding the most common stiff neck causes can help you decide how to deal with neck pain.
-Read on to learn more about neck discomfort and to find out why you might want to see a chiropractor for a stiff neck.
+Read on to learn more about neck discomfort and to find out why you might want to see a chiropractor in Clive for a stiff neck.

 What Causes a Stiff Neck?

 - Aging.
 The connective tissue that insulates your bones and joints can break down over time, and your joints and bones suffer wear and tear as you age.
 Together, these factors can put you at an increased risk of neck pain.

 - Stress.
 Many people unknowingly tense their necks in response to stress.
 Constant muscle tension can exhaust the muscles and give rise to inflammation, resulting in pain and stiffness.

 - Posture.
 Sitting in a slumped position can put a strain on your neck and cause stiffness and pain.

 - Obesity.
 Carrying extra weight can put your body out of alignment, leading to a build-up of pressure in the neck area that causes pain.

 - Infection.
 Severe, sudden neck pain and stiffness could be a sign of spinal meningitis.